The Netherlands Public Prosecution Service is responsible for investigating and prosecuting criminal offences

-The Public Prosecution Service (OM) and the courts together make up the judiciary.
-The Public Prosecution Service decides who has to appear before a court and on what charge.
-It is the only body that can decide to prosecute someone.
-Its field of work is criminal law.
+The Public Prosecution Service and the courts together make up the judiciary.
+The Public Prosecution Service is responsible for the enforcement of criminal law.
+It is the only institution that decides who has to appear before a criminal court and on what charge.

 The Public Prosecution Service’s main tasks are: